Marine Mammals

 Dolphins

-Kaikōura is recognised as one of the best places in the world to regularly encounter dolphins.
-A variety of dolphins/aihe are found in Kaikōura waters, including Hector’s, dusky, common, bottlenose, and southern right whale dolphins.
+Kaikōura is recognised as a site to regularly encounter dolphins.
+A variety of dolphins/aihe are found off Kaikōura, including Hector’s, dusky, common, bottlenose, and southern right whale dolphins.

-The endangered Hector’s dolphin/tutumairekurai is unique in being endemic to New Zealand, with small sub-populations residing in Kaikōura waters north and south of the peninsula.
-Along with the critically endangered Māui dolphin, this is the smallest dolphin species in the world.
+The endangered Hector’s dolphin/tutumairekurai is unique in being endemic to New Zealand, with small sub-populations residing in Kaikōura coastal waters north and south of the peninsula.
+Hector’s dolphins have unique markings and a distinctive rounded dorsal fin akin to a Mickey Mouse ear.
+Along with the critically endangered Māui dolphin, this is the smallest and rarest dolphin species in the world.
+They continue to be threatened by commercial and recreational fishing.

 Dusky dolphins can be sighted throughout the year in Kaikōura, with variations in location and habits between the summer and winter months.
-From October to May, dusky dolphins congregate inshore on the south side of the Kaikōura Peninsula.
+From October to May, dusky dolphins congregate in large groups inshore and off the Kaikōura Peninsula.
 During April to September, pods are located further offshore and range over a wider area of the coastline.

-Common dolphins are generally sighted over the summer period, while bottlenose dolphin sightings occur periodically.
+Common dolphins are generally sighted over the summer period, while bottlenose dolphin sightings occur periodically, both often associated with pods of dusky dolphins.